One Hectare in Square Feet: Understanding Land Measurement and its Applications

 Q1: Is the conversion factor of 107,639 sq ft/ha exact?

 A1: No, it's an approximation.
-The conversion involves rounding off decimal places during the conversion from meters to feet.
+Even so, the conversion involves rounding off decimal places during the conversion from meters to feet.
 For extremely precise calculations, more decimal places should be used.

 Q2: How can I convert square feet back to hectares?